 Ingestion of regular plastic can occur unintentionally, intentionally, or indirectly through the ingestion of prey species containing plastic and it has now been documented for at least 233 marine species (ourworldindata.org)

-Other side effects might include slower metabolic rates, reduced growth and development, and reduced energy storage (ourworldindata.org).
+Other side effects [of plastic ingestion by animals] might include slower metabolic rates, reduced growth and development, and reduced energy storage (ourworldindata.org).

-Read more about the impact of plastic on wildlife:
+Read more about the impact of plastic pollution on wildlife in this guide

 12. Wildlife/Animals Entanglement In Plastic

 Macroplastic like fishing lines, plastic packaging like bottle and can holders, and other plastic can get into the environment, and wildlife can become tangled in it.

 This can lead to a range of issues such as partial restriction of movement, complete restriction of movement, loss of blood circulation, and other injury or death.

 Commonly, seals, turtles, dolphins, whales, birds and other animals get tangled in fishing lines and other forms of durable tough plastics.